opencv/opencv/modules/gpu/doc/initalization_and_information.rst

 ---------------------------------
 .. cpp:function:: bool gpu::DeviceInfo::isCompatible()

     Checks the GPU module and device compatibility.
-This function returns true if the GPU module can be run on the specified device, otherwise returns false.
+This function returns ``true`` if the GPU module can be run on the specified device.
+Otherwise, it returns false.

 .. index:: gpu::TargetArchs